oracle/weblogic-image-tool/site/quickstart.md

 ## Cleanup

 As described in the beginning, the Image Tool creates a temporary directory prefixed by ```wlsimgbuilder_temp``` every time it runs.
-This directory will be deleted under normal circumstances, however, if the process is aborted, the directory needs to be deleted manually.
+This directory will be deleted under normal circumstances, however, if the process is aborted or the tool is unable to remove the directory, the directory can be deleted manually later.

 If you see dangling images after the build, you can use the following commands to remove them: